MathieuTurcotte/node-trie/README.md

-# Node.js trie implementation based on a Minimal Acyclic Finite-State Automata
+# Trie implementation based on a Minimal Acyclic Finite-State Automata for Node.js

-Node.js trie implementation based on a Minimal Acyclic Finite-State Automata.
+Trie implementation based on a Minimal Acyclic Finite-State Automata for Node.js.

 Implementation based on "Incremental Construction of Minimal Acyclic Finite-State Automata" by Jan Daciuk, Stoyan Mihov, Bruce W. Watson and